 The séance was amongst friends and there was little done to assure no trickery, but there was also good light from time to time that enabled reasonably careful observation.
 As an engineer, I was almost manically looking for alternative explanations for the astounding phenomena demonstrated that day.
 I cannot speak to all of his demonstrations, but then and in many subsequent séances in which I did have complete access for inspections, I have no rational reason to think the medium is other than genuine.

-In later séances, the cameo-like faces that formed in the ectoplasm were much like historical examples I have seen.
-I clearly recognized Hans Bender as one face and a member of our local Spiritualist society recognized a loved one.
+In later séances, the cameo-like faces that formed in the ectoplasm were much like historical examples I have seen in the literature.
+In one of those seances, I clearly recognized Hans Bender as one face.
+A member of our local Spiritualist Society recognized a loved one.
 The faces appeared to be formed more as a precipitated simulation than as a photograph.
 There is quite a lot of precedence in Instrumental TransCommunication for such features.

 When the medium stood and circled the room in red light with a handful of ectoplasm, I could see that the substance was dripping water.
 When he came to me, he unceremoniously flopped the ectoplasm against my forehead.
 It made my head very wet.
 Yet, when I inspected the unpainted plywood panel we had placed under his chair to cover the rough brick floor, there was no hint of moisture residue from where the ectoplasm had been.
 By the way, at another time, the substance glowed bioluminescent green as it came out of his mouth!